-You’ll like Gemini love interests if you like: kitsune/trickster characters, yanderes, twins, hyper-perceptive charmers, seductive flirts, (hidden) dark sides, secrets, and a little bit of danger.
+You’ll like Gemini love interests if you like: tricksters, yanderes, twins, hyper-perceptive charmers, seductive flirts, (hidden) dark sides, secrets, and a little bit of danger.

 For more information on any of the games mentioned in this article, you can click their name listed below to be redirected to their official site: